francisphan/fplatex/README.md

     -h, --help                       Display this help and exit
 ```

-To set up this executable run `ruby fplatex -b`, this will create a symlink in /usr/local/bin for you to use anywhere
+If you download this repo directly instead of from [RubyGems](https://rubygems.org/gems/fplatex) set up this executable run `ruby bin/fplatex -b`, this will create a symlink in /usr/local/bin for you to use anywhere